WilliamJones62/gift_health/README.md

 # Income Report README
-This application takes a text input file containing patient prescription history data and outputs a report to stdout of the dollar value generated for each patient.
+This application takes a text input file containing patient prescription history data and outputs a report to stdout of the number of 'filled' prescriptions and the dollar value generated for each patient.

 ## Environment